mryokai/Altium-IntLib-to-Kicad_dbl-conversion/README.md

 4. Suggestion: Remove special characters in the part name e.g. \/,;~

 Create Access database
 1. Create database library.
-	File -> New -> Library.
+	 &ensp; File -> New -> Library.
 Save the new library to a new folder dB and new filename mylib:
-Libpath\db\mylib.DbLib
+ &ensp; &ensp;Libpath\db\mylib.DbLib
 2. Tools-> Import from Integrated Library
-	Select new Access database
+	 &ensp;Select new Access database
-	Set database location to a new file Libpath\db\mylib.MDB
+	 &ensp;Set database location to a new file
+ &ensp; &ensp;Libpath\db\mylib.MDB
-	Select mylib.IntLib and convert
+	 &ensp;Select mylib.IntLib and convert
-	Save mylib.DbLib
+	 &ensp;Save mylib.DbLib

 Convert Access database to Excel
 1. Open mylib.MDB in Access